 Our place is a beautiful private house, situated on top of a mountain.
 Made with a lot of love by a bunch of us, it is made for community style living, comfortable enough to accommodate 10 people.
 We wake up to some incredible scenery of the Himalayas every day.
 It is situated right on top of a mountain ridge at 2250mts, with spectacular 360 degree views.
 During the paragliding season (Mar/Apr and Oct/Nov), we have many friends from many countries visiting us.
 Other times, its more peaceful.
 The house is powered with solar-panels and is off the grid.
 The winter can be harsh (we have snow for a couple of weeks every year), and its nice to load up on firewood and coffee at this time.

 The house is a strange shaped structure, that is completely unplanned and still evolving.
 It's what Robin calls anarchitecture.
 We have a large common space, a breakfast/music room, the kitchen, the workshop, the bath/toilet complex, a couple of private rooms and a small terrace.
 The main common space in the house has 2 beds downstairs and a loft where 6-8 people can sleep comfortably.
 This is the area where the volunteers will live.

 We have an amazing kitchen at our place, loaded with a gas burner, a tandoor and an oven.
 We cook simple Indian food on a daily basis.
 We do love experimenting from time to time and are very flexible with food.
-The volunteers are welcome to use the kitchen as they please.
-The school also provides a meal at mid-day.

 There are many interesting things to do in this region.
 It depends on the season you are visiting.